MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 |1310|.
 Error correction|Posting|\<blank\>|
 |1399|Total error correction|End-Total|**Total**|

-You'll notice:
+You notice:

 * For *1000* through *1299*, WIP is calculated separately for this group of project tasks.
 Note, however, that two of the tasks, 1010 and 1110, are excluded from the WIP calculation because their project task type is **Posting**.
 * For *1300* through *1399*, WIP is calculated separately for this group of project tasks.

 ## Calculate WIP

-You can determine the WIP amount to post to balance sheet accounts for the period end reporting.
-Use the **Project Calculate WIP** batch project to do this.
+You can determine the WIP amount to post to balance sheet accounts for the period end reporting by using the **Project Calculate WIP** batch job.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Project Calculate WIP**, then choose the related link.
 2. Choose the **Calculate WIP** action.